Get active

 Reduce your own carbon footprint

-The impact of greenhouse gas emissions on the oceans is the strongest: every time you travel by car or plane or use single-use plastic, your carbon footprint increases - and that harms our ocean.
+The impact of greenhouse gas emissions on the ocean is the most important: every time you travel by car or plane or use single-use plastic, your carbon footprint increases - and that harms our ocean.

 Use renewable energy

-Burning fossil fuels is the biggest problem for our ocean.
-Build your own solar power plant on your roof or balcony and make an immediate contribution to the citizen energy transition.
+Burning fossil fuels is the greatest problem for our ocean.
+Install your own solar panels on your roof or balcony and make an immediate contribution to the citizen energy transition.

 Change the way you travel

 A typical car emits around 4.6 tons of carbon dioxide per year.
-Take the train or bike instead.
+Why not take the train or bike instead?
 Around 8% of global carbon dioxide emissions are caused by travel and tourism.
-Try to plan sustainable trips that protect the environment and climate while traveling.
+Try to plan sustainable trips that protect the environment and climate while travelling.

 Reduce marine pollution

-The majority of marine pollution still enters our ocean through industrial agriculture, which is causing massive destruction of the ocean through over-fertilization and a variety of environmental toxins.
-You can prevent industrial agriculture from having such a negative impact on our oceans by consistently buying only products from sustainable agriculture, supporting global permaculture initiatives and being willing to pay an honest price for these agricultural products.
+The majority of marine pollution is caused by industrial agriculture with over-fertilization and a variety of environmental toxins entering the ocean via runoff.
+Your purchasing power can prevent agriculture from having such a negative impact on our ocean - by buying products from sustainable agriculture, by supporting permaculture initiatives and by being willing to pay an honest price for agricultural products.

 Choose the right bank

-Only entrust your savings to a bank that is demonstrably and transparently committed to a sustainable planet and does not make any crooked deals on the back of our nature.
-We must prevent valuable and irretrievable natural and social capital from being converted into financial capital that is worthless for our future.
+Only entrust your savings to a bank that is demonstrably and transparently committed to a sustainable planet and does not invest in deals that have a negative impact on nature.
+We must prevent natural and social capital from being converted into a financial capital that holds no value for our future.

 Start with the simple decision to eliminate single-use plastic wherever possible.
 Take a survey to find out how much single-use plastic is in your life and check out

-My Little Plastic Footprint for tips on how you can avoid plastic at home in the kitchen and bathroom, when traveling or in your free time.
+My Little Plastic Footprint for tips on how you can avoid plastic at home in the kitchen and bathroom, when travelling or in your free time.

-• Reuse and recycle: The earth's resources are not infinite, so we need to take care of them and introduce a circular economy without waste.
+• Reuse and recycle: the earth's resources aren't infinite, we need to take care of them and introduce a circular economy - one without waste.
 A good example of this is a cell phone, 80% of which can be recycled.
-Don't just put your old cell phone in the drawer, recycle it!
+Don't just put your old cell phone in a drawer, recycle it!

-• Reduce microfibers: Between 700,000 and 12 million microfibers can be lost in a single load of laundry.
-If you wash your laundry less often and at lower temperatures and use a filter, bag or ball, you can catch the microfibers before they enter the wastewater.
+• Reduce microfibres: between 700,000 and 12 million microfibres are lost in a single load of laundry.
+If you wash your laundry less often and at lower temperatures and use a filter, bag or ball, you can catch the microfibres before they enter the wastewater.

 • Avoid products with microplastics.
 Tiny plastic beads in shower gels or facial cleansers cannot be filtered out before they end up in the sea.
-Find them with the app Beat the microbead app to find out whether your bathroom products contain unnecessary microbeads.
+Use the Beat the microbead app to find out whether your bathroom products contain unnecessary microbeads.

 • Take part in a cleanup: go out and collect the garbage!
 Every piece of litter collected is one less that can end up in a river or the sea.
-Cleanup apps like Litterati help to track the amounts collected.
-Conduct a brand audit with the Break free from plastic toolkit to identify the companies responsible for plastic waste in your community, school or office.
+Cleanup apps like Litterati help you keep track of the amounts collected.
+Use the toolkit from Break free from plastic to identify the companies responsible for plastic waste in your community, school or office.
 Then hold them to account by writing to them saying that you want the product but not the plastic packaging that goes with it

 • Ask your government to take a responsible stance on waste disposal, stop waste exports, set a policy on single-use packaging and washing machine filters, provide better recycling facilities and champion the zero-waste movement.